rhit-altschmn/Stretch_Expressive_Eyes/README.md

 1) activate the conda environment
 {conda activate pickup}

-2) run the Hello-Robot calibration code {stretch_robot_home.py} Remeber to remove the clip!
+2) run the Hello-Robot calibration code {stretch_robot_home.py} Remember to remove the clip!

 3) Run the launch file  # If you do not need an interface comment it out in the launch file!
 {roslaunch Expressive_Eyes expression.launch or roslaunch new_expressive_eyes expression.launch}